 - Land sales in the proximity of the land in question (for new leases/flowline/servicelines only) and any pattern of dealings the Owner has with other Operators in the close vicinity;

-- The crop rotation, the actual yields from at least the last three years, preferably the last five years (the Board prefers actual sales receipts for all crops grown, as well as crop insurance data and/or verified yield maps);
+- The crop rotation, the actual yields from at least the last three years, preferably the last five years (the Board places greater weight on actual sales receipts for all crops grown, as well as crop insurance data and/or verified yield maps);

 - Farming equipment (including size) and number of operations, field size and cultivation patterns (detailed illustrations are helpful for farming around installations).
 Any unique farming methods used by the Owner;